Microsoft-community/Community-website/member/index.md

 #### 2. Do not post anything that is NSFW.
 If you are unsure if it is considered NSFW you shouldn't post it.
 #### 3. Do not ask for money, offer to exchange services for money or in-game currency, or advertise your bot or servers.
 #### 4. Do not stir up drama.
 If there is a conflict, work to defuse it instead of making it worse.
 #### 5. Do not mention or DM inactive members who aren't part of the present conversation.
 Don't bother Microsoft employees *(or anyone else)* with tech support/moderation related queries.
+This rule doesn't apply if you're mentioning someone with whom you have some kind of mutual relationship.
 #### 6. Refrain from using special characters in your username/nickname.
 #### 7. Please be mindful of channels and their uses, failure to do so may result in loss of access to the channel.
 #### 8. Unapproved user bots will be banned without warning.